rompe/ansible-workstation/README.md

 # ansible-workstation
-Ansible playbook to update freshly installed Linux workstations for my needs - forked from Ulf's repo to adjust to my personal needs.
+Ansible playbook to update freshly installed Linux workstations for my needs - forked from Ulf's repo to adjust to my personal needs, copying some things I found all over the web.

 ## Usage